outdoorbits/little-backup-box/README.md

 ## Little Backup Box features

-- Back up the contents of a storage card to an external USB storage device.
-Little Backup Box supports practically any USB card reader, and, by extension, any card format.
+- Back up data from one USB storage device to another.
+Little Backup Box supports all types of USB solid-state storage devices and all popular formats.
 - Transfer photos and RAW files directly from a camera to an external USB storage device.
 If your camera is supported by gPhoto2 software, it will work with Little Backup Box.
-- Use multiple cards.
-Little Backup Box assigns a unique ID to each card and create a separate folder for each card on the backup storage device.
+- Use multiple cards and storage devices.
+Little Backup Box assigns a unique ID to each storage device and create a separate folder for it on the backup drive.
-- Perform card backup fully automatically with no user interaction.
+- Perform backup automatically, without any user interaction.
-- Start specific backup operations manually using Little Backup Box's web UI.
+- Use and control Little Backup Box via a web UI.
 - Automatically generate a minimalist responsive gallery from the backed up RAW files.
-- Stream the backed up photos to any DLNA-compatible client.
+- Stream the backed up contents to any DLNA-compatible client.
-- Access the backed up content from other machines on the network.
+- Access the backed up contents from other machines on the network.
+- Manage files using a web-based file browser.
 - Push backed up contents to a cloud storage service.

 ## Installation